jay-johnson/sci-pype/README.rst

 #.
 Fixing the docker compose networking so the stocksdb container does not need to know the compose-generated docker network.

-    Right now it is defing the `sci-pype_datapype`_ as the expected docker network.
+    Right now it is defining the `sci-pype_datapype`_ as the expected docker network.
 This may not work on older versions of docker.

     .. _sci-pype_datapype: https://github.com/jay-johnson/sci-pype/blob/master/test/db.env#L1